Category Archives: Children

 1914: Girl, 12, arrested for attempting suicide

-On this day 100 years ago, a New York newspaper announced the sad tale of May Gallick from the Bronx.
+In November 1914, a New York newspaper announced the sad tale of May Gallick from the Bronx.
 May, aged 12, was under arrest in hospital after attempting suicide.
 What drove her to this desperate act?
-Teasing from her four year old brother:
+Teasing from her four-year-old brother:

 1904: Mrs Lasher goes down for passive smoking